emk/rust-musl-builder/README.md

 [![Docker Image](https://img.shields.io/docker/pulls/ekidd/rust-musl-builder.svg?maxAge=2592000)](https://hub.docker.com/r/ekidd/rust-musl-builder/)

+**NOTE:** The underlying build image is now running Ubuntu 18.04 and newer versions of several libraries.
+Please report any problems!

 Do you want to compile a completely static Rust binary with no external dependencies?
 If so, try:

 ```sh